 As each of Jesse's sons passed by, God told Samuel that he was not the one.
 Samuel could not understand it.
 They were all such handsome men and very strong.
-Surely one of them must be the one.
+(Lead kids to make muscles.)
+Surely one of them was the king God had chosen.
 But God said to Samuel, "Don't consider his looks.
 I have rejected him.
 Man looks at outward appearance, but the LORD looks at the heart."

 After seven of Jesse's sons had passed before him, there were no more sons in the house.
 So Samuel asked, "Are these all of the sons you have?"

 It turns out, Jesse had a son who was still a boy, and he was taking care of the sheep.
 (Lead kids in saying, “Baa!”)
 Samuel had Jesse call this son in, and his name was David.
 When David came in, God said, "He is the one.”
 (Lead kids in pretending to put on a crown.)
 So Samuel anointed him with oil.